Owens pupfish

-Threats to the four populations include the encroachment of cattails into the waterways.
+Threats to the six populations include the encroachment of cattails into the waterways.
 The plant clogs the habitat and collects detritus, which eliminates the pupfish's breeding substrates.
 The CDFG tends the four populations, clearing out the cattails.
 Introduced species of aquatic organisms also pose a threat.
 They include predatory fish such as largemouth bass (Micropterus salmoides), smallmouth bass (Micropterus dolomieu), brown trout (Salmo trutta), and bluegill (Lepomis macrochirus), as well as crayfish (Pacifastacus leniusculus) and bullfrogs (Rana catesbeiana).
 The severe reduction of the species into a single small population may have created a genetic bottleneck; genetic analysis is underway.

 Other local Cyprinodon include Death Valley pupfish (Cyprinodon salinus salinus), Shoshone pupfish (Cyprinodon nevadensis shoshone), the extinct Tecopa pupfish (Cyprinodon nevadensis calidae), Devils Hole pupfish (Cyprinodon diabolis), and the desert pupfish (Cyprinodon macularius).